 Tip #1: Find a routine and stick to it.

 No one particularly likes (or gets excited about) the daily shuffle back-and-forth from work to home.
 But Northwestern Medicine says routines can improve your sleep and lower daily stress levels.
-In an overly stressful time like the pandemic, routines are so important to establish for the sake of your mental health and wellness.
+During a time of stress, such as a pandemic, rituals are important to develop to maintain good mental health.